 - Family-Unfriendly Death: The Woodsman's backstory at the beginning of the movie.

 - Our Banshees Are Louder: The Specter of Shadow Canyon.

 - Scooby-Doo Hoax: The thing was staged by Deacon/Babyface Boretti and Ranger Knudsen so that the campers would leave and they could blow up the dam directly over Camp Little Moose without killing anybody.
 Once they were gone, the empty lake at Camp Big Moose would reveal a long lost town, where they could search for a treasure buried by Boretti's lost colleague.

-- Rangers Are Useless: Every time the gang tries to report something to him, he doesn't really care.
+- Adults Are Useless: Every time the gang tries to report something to him, he doesn't really care.
 Probably because he didn't want them getting suspicious.

 - Affably Evil: He flirts with Velma, and even tries to clear everybody out of the camp before blowing the dam and flooding the place.

 - Darker and Edgier: Its obvious that this film is much Darker and Edgier than previous ones, especially this villain, who swung his axe like he was giving out candy.